Mythbreakers: Is coffee bad for your heart?

-For example, headlines sometimes suggest that coffee is associated with heart attack, high blood pressure, and stroke.
-Taken collectively, the research suggests the opposite.
+For example, headlines sometimes suggest that coffee is associated with heart attack, high blood pressure and stroke.
+Taken collectively, scientific research suggests the opposite.
 Studies indicate that coffee has a protective effect on the cardiovascular system, with the association resembling a U-shaped curve.
 Regular coffee consumption may also be associated with a reduced risk of stroke; particularly in women, and research to date suggests that regular intake of coffee does not increase the risk of high blood pressure, and in some cases, may have a protective effect.

 More health benefits

 The EFSA concluded that consuming 3mg/kg body weight of caffeine one hour prior to exercise can actually support exercise performance by increasing endurance capacity and performance.
 To support the EFSA’s conclusion, this review suggests that consuming a low to moderate amount of caffeine (0.5-4mg/kg) improves alertness, vigilance, attention and reaction time.
 What’s more, effects on physical performance (time to exhaustion, time trial, muscle strength and endurance) are also evident at amounts of 3mg/kg.

 As discovered through 21 research studies, caffeine may also aid muscle endurance and muscle strength for people engaged in regular exercise.
 One example is in cycling, where the science suggests that endurance cyclists in particular may find coffee a valuable addition to their diet or regime.
 If coffee can help give people a little extra motivation to go for that run or that cycle, so much the better; ultimately, lifestyle factors such as lack of exercise can contribute to greater risk of heart disease.